airtai/faststream/.faststream_gen/kafka/message.md

-# Access to Message information
+# Access to Message Information

-As you know, **FastStream** serializes a message body and provides you access to it by function arguments.
-But sometimes you want to access a message offset, headers or other meta information.
+As you may know, **FastStream** serializes a message body and provides you access to it through function arguments.
+However, there are times when you need to access additional message attributes such as offsets, headers, or other metadata.

-## Message access
+## Message Access

-You can get it in a simple way too: just acces to the message object in the [Context](../getting-started/context/existed.md)!
+You can easily access this information by referring to the message object in the [Context](../getting-started/context/existed.md)!

-It is an unified **FastStream** wrapper around native broker library message (`aiokafka.ConsumerRecord` in the *Kafka* case).
-It contains most part of required information like:
+This object serves as a unified **FastStream** wrapper around the native broker library message (for example, `aiokafka.ConsumerRecord` in the case of *Kafka*).
+It contains most of the required information, including:

 * `#!python body: bytes`
 * `#!python checksum: int`